Capsule Retreat

 The use of concrete references the material’s role in mid-Twentieth Century architecture in the area, and local craftspeople were recruited to mix and cast it for the Capsule Retreat.

-The concrete was cast in molds made from locally sourced wood, which was then repurposed in interior fittings throughout the house, giving the surfaces unique, contextual characteristics.
+The concrete was cast in moulds made from locally sourced wood, which was then repurposed in interior fittings throughout the house, giving the surfaces unique, contextual characteristics.

 An open-plan kitchen, dining and living space hosts full-height windows, looking out into the large garden and woods beyond.
 At 4m-high, the main space contains the two hearths of the house: the chimney and stove, facing each other, create a dynamic warmth.